kiarafrobles/www.retroreport.org/_backstory/another-shaken-baby-ruling-revised.md

 title: "Another shaken baby ruling revised"
 published: true
 date: 2015-12-22T16:58:00.000Z
 lead_copy: "Another shaken baby ruling has been revised in Middlesex County, MA -- the third case since only last year.
-Watch \"A Syndrome on Trial\" to see why so many shaken baby cases are being re-examined. "
+Watch *A Syndrome on Trial* to see why so many shaken baby cases are being re-examined. "
 backstory_type: backstory
 video: a-syndrome-on-trial
 type: backstories